Inbar767/My-Nooni-Game/README.md

-There is an exit button on every screen so you can go back/exit the game by pressing it.<br>
+Every screen has an escape button that may be used to return to a previous screen or end the game.<br>
-There is an audio button on every screen so you can turn on/off music by pressing it.<br>
+Every screen has an audio button that can be used to play or pause music.<br>
-There is a pause button on each level, speak state and yard state so you can pause the game whenever you need.<br>
+You can pause the game at any time using the pause buttons on each level, speech state, and yard state.<br>
-Getting mouse off the screen also causing the pause mood.
-Pressing play button resumes the game.
+The pause mood can also be induced by removing the mouse from the screen.
+The game is continued by pressing the play button.<br><br>

 <h2>Requirements</h2>
-In order to download the game and play with it you need to have SFML library.<br>
+In order to download the game and play with it, you need to have the SFML library.<br>
 You can download it from here: <a href="https://github.com/SFML/SFML">SFML Download</a>

 <h2>Notes</h2>
-The game was developed only by me using the C++ language and SFML library.<br>
+I worked alone to create the game using the C++ programming language and the SFML library. <br>
-Graphics where made especially for this game by artis
+This game's graphics were created just for it.